ManageIQ/guides/ui/queue_wait.md

 task still cannot be done directly as the Appliance running the UI might not be even able to reach the API endpoint of the underlying provider.

-Examles of this might be:
+Examples of this might be:
  * verifying credentials when adding a provider,
  * opening a remote console to a VM.